 Social-cultural, affective, political, and other salient factors in second language acquisition.

-Sheltered English immersion (SEI) principles and typologies: General academic and domain-specific discourse practices relevant to the grade level (k-5 or secondary), English proficiency level, and content area (English language arts and history; science and mathematics; other content areas).
+Sheltered English Immersion (SEI) principles and typologies: General academic and domain-specific discourse practices relevant to the grade level (k-5 or secondary), English proficiency level, and content area (English language arts and history; science and mathematics; other content areas).

-Implementation of strategies for coordinating SEI and English language development instruction for English language learners.
+Implementation of strategies for coordinating SEI and English language development instruction for English learners.

-Federal and Massachusetts' laws and regulations pertaining to English language learners.
+Federal and Massachusetts' laws and regulations pertaining to English learners.

-Understanding of diversity and background of English language learner populations, including family systems, and communities, and their impact on teaching and learning.
+Understanding of diversity and background of English learner populations, including family systems, and communities, and their impact on teaching and learning.

-Theory, research, and practice of reading and writing for English language learners.
-Practices and approaches for developing reading and writing skills and comprehension in English for English language learners who are at different levels of English language proficiency.
+Theory, research, and practice of reading and writing for English learners.
+Practices and approaches for developing reading and writing skills and comprehension in English for English learners who are at different levels of English language proficiency.

-The role of oral language development in literacy development for English language learners.
+The role of oral language development in literacy development for English learners.

-Formative and summative assessments for English language learners.
+Formative and summative assessments for English learners.

 Literacy and academic language development.
 The role of vocabulary development in accessing academic language.